isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 <b><u>Air Crew</u></b>

 <p style="margin-top:10px; margin-bottom:10px; line-height:1.35;">Arriving air crew members are not required to apply for entry approval to enter Singapore.
-Flight operators and air crew should instead refer to the <a href="https://www.caas.gov.sg/legislation-regulations/covid-19-publications" target="_blank">latest circulars and directives</a> issued by the Civil Aviation Authority of Singapore concerning border and health control measures.</p>
+Flight operators and air crew should instead refer to the <a target="_blank" href="https://www.caas.gov.sg/legislation-regulations/covid-19-publications">latest circulars and directives</a> issued by the Civil Aviation Authority of Singapore concerning border and health control measures.</p>

-<b><u>Sea Crew & Pleasure Craft Owners</u></b>
+<b><u>Sea Crew &amp; Pleasure Craft Owners</u></b>

 <p style="margin-top:10px; margin-bottom:10px; line-height:1.35;">Under the Vaccinated Travel Framework, fully vaccinated foreign Sea Crew and Pleasure Craft owners can enter Singapore without submitting an undertaking to MPA or ICA. <b>If you are non-fully vaccinated</b>, you will continue to:</p>

 <ol style="line-height:1.35;">
-	<li style="line-height:1.35;">Submit to MPA an undertaking via <a href="https://transact.mpa.gov.sg/Crews" target="_blank">this link</a>, for having:
+	<li style="line-height:1.35;">Submit to MPA an undertaking via <a target="_blank" href="https://transact.mpa.gov.sg/Crews">this link</a>, for having:
 	<ol style="line-height:1.35; list-style-type:lower-alpha;">
 		<li style="line-height:1.35;">Taken a pre-departure test within 2 days before arrival in Singapore; and</li>
 		<li style="line-height:1.35;">Completed quarantine in your home country for at least 7 days before arrival.</li>
 		</ol>
 	</li>
-	<li style="line-height:1.35; margin-top:20px;">Submit the following types of applications to ICA via <a href="https://digitalport.mpa.gov.sg/" target="_blank">digitalPORT@SG</a>:
+	<li style="line-height:1.35; margin-top:20px;">Submit the following types of applications to ICA via <a target="_blank" href="https://digitalport.mpa.gov.sg/">digitalPORT@SG</a>:
 	<ol style="line-height:1.35; list-style-type:disc;">
 		<li style="line-height:1.35;">Arrival or departure immigration clearance of vessel and crew</li>
 		<li style="line-height:1.35;">Crew sign-on or sign-off</li>